edwardyoon/edwardyoon.github.io/_posts/2026-04-08-On-AI-Funding-and-Open-Source-Sustainability.md

+---
+layout: post
-# On AI Funding and Open Source Sustainability
+title: "On AI Funding and Open Source Sustainability"
+date: 2026-04-08
 ---

 ## On AI Funding and Open Source Sustainability